-• Only students who have been formally admitted to doctoral candidacy (see section 3.3) are permitted to register for ECE 3999 (Dissertation Research).
+• Only students who have been formally admitted to doctoral candidacy (see section 3.4) are permitted to register for ECE 3999 (Dissertation Research).
 Students may register for ECE 3997 for preliminary dissertation work.

 Audit Policy.
 Students may elect to change any course from credit to audit status during the Monitored Withdrawal Period.
 The instructor of the course must agree to the audit.
-Students should obtain an audit form from the Office of Engineering Administration (151 Benedum Hall) and return the form to that office.
+Students should obtain an audit form from the Graduate Program Administrator (GPA) and return it to the GPA for processing by the Office of Engineering Administration (151 Benedum Hall)

 Academic Standards.
 All graduate students must maintain a QPA of 3.00 or above to be in good academic standing.
 Those below this minimum are not permitted to register for MS thesis or to graduate.
 In addition, a doctoral student must have a cumulative QPA on graduate course work of 3.30 or above to be considered for doctoral candidacy.
 A student may be placed on probation for poor academic performance and, if no improvement is achieved within a year, he/she may be dismissed.
+A student may be subject to immediate probation or dismissal for extremely poor performance, i.e. failing a course, having a semester QPA below 2.0, or having an overall QPA below 2.25.